- 4 free-range chicken thighs

 - Remove the semoule from the couscoussier and add another 200g of water Add salt, sweeten with sugar, a bit of cinnamon and a knob of butter.
 Separate the grains using a fork or by hand and mix again.

 - The couscous can also be cooked by pouring over hot water, instead of steaming it.

-- Serve the chicken with the couscous and a tablespoon of Thousand and One Nights confit placed directly on top of the semoule.
+- Serve the chicken with the couscous and a tablespoon of 1001 Nights confit placed directly on top of the semoule.